Congress’ dilemma: tame Facebook or just accept its apology?

-WASHINGTON (AP) — Facebook isn’t just a company.
+WASHINGTON — Facebook isn’t just a company.
 It’s a behemoth, with 2.1 billion monthly users, $40 billion in revenue and more than 25,000 employees worldwide.

 And that leaves Washington with a daunting task: How do you tame a corporate giant?
 Or do you even try?